mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 ### How can we measure bias and discrimination within teaching?
-Within education, implicit measures have been used to measure attitudes towards inclusive education (Lüke and Grosche 2017).
+(upcoming: Shah, McGee, look at Gregory measures? and van Es) Within education, implicit measures have been used to measure attitudes towards inclusive education (Lüke and Grosche 2017).

 This approach has been adopted to teaching using vignette and case studies in a variety of ways internationally, including varying the student's race (Chang and Sue 2003), special education status (Pit-Ten Cate 2017, 2017, Stinnett et al. 2001), ethnicity (Glock; Elhoweris et al. 2005; Myles and Ratzlaff 1988), weight (Muller et al. 2017), race and class together (McCombs and Gay 1988), and even race, physical attractiveness and gender together (Parks and Kennedy 2007).
 Overall, these studies have had mixed results with regards to confirming whether individual findings are generalizable, and it's unclear whether there are consistent and systematic biases in teacher populations.
 Early work has investigated the ecological validity of these assessments, and whether performance generalizes to in situ measurements (Krolak-Schwerdt et al. 2017).